 Types and Treatments for IHs

 Infantile hemangiomas are varied in type.
-Some are surface lesions, while others may be nodular or below the skin.
+Some are surface lesions, while others may be mass-like or below the skin.
 The most common types of IHs include:

 - Superficial hemangiomas (strawberry marks)